DZRPT-Lab/palmetto-cluster/readme.md

 ## Storage

 Your home directory is allocated 100GB of storage.
-If you want to use the Dzrpt lab storage you will find it in
+If you want to use the Dzrpt lab storage (currently its size is 5TB) you will find it in

 ```
 /zfs/dzrptlab